top of page

 Oi, oi, oi

 The club song was introduced by Chieftains Icon Syd Holland.
-It was a popular old song used by many sporting clubs over the years.
-We added our motto Veni, Vidi, Vici to it at the end to make it unique to us.
+Based on a popular sporting tune, we added our motto Veni, Vidi, Vici at the end to make it uniquely ours.

 About our club